 Benefits

-Medical FSA: Tax savings for medical costs
+Flexible Spending Arrangement (FSA): Tax savings for medical costs

-A Medical flexible spending arrangement (FSA) allows you to set aside a portion of your salary and use the money to pay for medical costs such as deductibles, prescriptions, coinsurance, dentist visits, vision care, and other expenses not covered by health insurance.
+A flexible spending arrangement (FSA) allows you to set aside a portion of your salary and use the money to pay for medical costs such as deductibles, prescriptions, coinsurance, dentist visits, vision care, and other expenses not covered by health insurance.
 You can use the funds on yourself, your spouse, and your children.
 The primary benefit of having an FSA is that it can reduce your taxable salary.

-Enroll in a Spending Account: Medical FSA
+Enroll in a Spending Account: FSA

-The Medical FSA accounts for UW employees are managed by Navia Benefits Solutions, a local company that administers benefits for organizations.
+The FSA accounts for UW employees are managed by Navia Benefits Solutions, a local company that administers benefits for organizations.

 Eligibility

 You’re eligible to enroll in an FSA as long as you’re eligible for PEBB benefits.
-However, you can’t have a Medical FSA if you’re enrolled in a consumer-directed health plan (CDHP) or if you are enrolled in a Limited Purpose FSA.
+However, you can’t have a FSA if you’re enrolled in a consumer-directed health plan (CDHP) or if you are enrolled in a Limited Purpose FSA.

-You can, though, combine a Medical FSA with the Dependent Care Assistance Program (DCAP), which allows you to set aside pretax earnings for child care and eldercare.
+You can, though, combine a FSA with the Dependent Care Assistance Program (DCAP), which allows you to set aside pretax earnings for child care and eldercare.
 Please note that if your earnings are after-tax, such as a stipend, your FSA and DCAP deductions will also be made after-tax instead of pre-tax.

 When you can enroll